Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Numerical Results

 \end{enumerate}

-In the above CV method, we use gap blocks, each of size $\approx \lceil{n/H_1}\rceil$, to separate training and validation datasets so that they are nearly uncorrelated.
+In the above cross-validation (CV), due to lack of independent observations, we use gap blocks, each of size $\approx \lceil{n/H_1}\rceil$, to separate training and validation datasets so that they are nearly uncorrelated.
 The idea of using gap blocks has been employed by the $hv$-block CV of \cite{Raci00} for linear models with dependent data.
-Similar to the $k$-fold CV for i.i.d. data, Step~\ref{I-stp1} guarantees all observations are used for both training and validation.
-To reduce the variability of Step~\ref{I-stp1} due to the restriction of keeping the temporal ordering of the observations, Step~\ref{I-stp2} allows more data splits.
-This is particularly useful when Step~\ref{I-stp1} only allows a small number of data splits due to large-size of the gap block and/or limited sample size $n$.
-Step~\ref{I-stp2} is inspired by the commonly used repeated random subsampling CV for i.i.d. observations \citep{Syed12}.
-The above loss functions for selecting tuning parameters are widely used in the literature \citep{Bick08a, Roth09,CLL11,CLZ12}.
+Similar to the $k$-fold CV for i.i.d. data, Step~\ref{stp1} guarantees all observations are used for both training and validation, but is limited due to the constrain of keeping the temporal ordering of the observations.
+Step~\ref{stp2} allows more data splits.
+This is particularly useful when Step~\ref{stp1} only allows a small number of data splits due to large-size of the gap block and/or limited sample size $n$.
+Step~\ref{stp2} is inspired by the commonly used repeated random subsampling CV for i.i.d. observations \cite{Syed12}.
+The above loss functions for selecting tuning parameters are widely used in the literature \cite{Bick08a,CLL11,CLZ16, Roth09}.
 The theoretical justification for the gap-block CV remains open.
-However, our simulation studies show that the method performs well for data with PDD temporal dependence.
+In our numerical examples, we simply set $H_1=H_2=10$, mimicing the $10$-fold CV recommended by \cite{Fang16,Hast09}.
+Our simulation studies show that the method performs well for temporally dependent data.

-\subsection{Simulation Studies}
+\subsection{Simulation studies}